Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * The end-user is now able to create an account and enroll in challenges on our web interface.
 * We added a Bean sprite on the M5Stack's interface, without animation, along with a health bar representing its remaining life.
 This should elicit an emotional response in the user leading to an increase in motivation.
 * The Admin can now visualize product performance (dummy) data in the Desktop app.

-> **Mario:** I am more attached to my M5Stack as I can see my Bean, and therefore feel much more attached to it.
-I am also excited, as it feels like I can do more with my purchase!
-I can log in to the website, and enroll in challenges for the first time.
-This motivates me even more to get active.

 #### Key implementation issues found: ####
 <table>